 The Trousseau and Wedding Armoire

 One of the oldest French wedding traditions is the trousseau – a collection of items the bride prepares for married life.
 This includes wedding dresses, lingerie, and linens for the new home, often embroidered with the bride’s married initials.
 These items are stored in a Wedding Armoire or Hope Chest, traditionally carved by the bride’s father.
-Today, many brides receive French bed linens during their bridal shower or bachelorette party.

 What are the Ceremonial Traditions in French weddings?

-The Civil Ceremony (La Mairie)
+The Civil Ceremony (The Town Hall)

 In France, couples must have a civil ceremony at the town hall, led by the mayor or an authorized official.
 This brief, formal ceremony typically includes close family and witnesses, with the public allowed to attend and voice objections if necessary.